What Is Vision Therapy?

 I lived with pretty severe vision problems for the past six years due to some serious head injuries.
 I urge you to give them a visit if you have experienced anything similar.
 He really worked a miracle for me when I thought there was never a way to fix it.
 I am forever grateful to Dr. Fox and his associates!

-Put an end to your child’s setbacks and lowered confidence levels with vision therapy!
+Improve your child’s confidence levels with vision therapy!

-Vision therapy is a non-surgical, therapeutic treatment that is typically compared to physical therapy, but for the eyes and brain.
+Vision therapy is a non-surgical treatment program that is typically compared to physical therapy, but for the eyes and brain.
 Vision therapy uses exercises, lenses, specific instruments, and occlusions to enhance visual function.

 All vision therapy programs are customized and can result in significant lasting improvements within a relatively short period of time.
-To learn more, contact us today and discover out how we can help your child reach his or her potential.
+To learn more, contact us today and discover how we can help your child improve their performances both in school and on the sports field.

 Isn't 20/20 Vision Enough?